rob333/styled/README.md

 ## Additional information

-- `Textd`: Return a Text widget or a TextStyle if no String type argument is specified.
+- `Textd`: Returns a Text widget or a TextStyle if no String type argument is specified.

 - In the hint document, for example, `Color: 0:color, 1:backgroundColor, 2: decorationColor, 3:selectionColor` means the first Color type argument is treated as 'color', the second is 'backgroundColor', the third is 'decorationColor', and the fourth is 'selectionColor'.